github/opensource.guide/overviews/first-project/index.md

 ![branch gif](readme-edits.gif)

-Now you've got two branches, 'master' and 'readme-edits'.
+Now you have two branches, 'master' and 'readme-edits'.
 They look exactly the same, but not for long!
 Next we'll add our changes to the new branch.

 <a id="commit" title="Make a Commit" class="toc-item"></a>